 In particular, the recoverable amounts of the two entities as of December 2015 have suffered a decrease determined by the updated financial projections of the Strategic Plan approved in November 2015: the targets embedded in this plan are more challenging, as they consider a macroeconomic scenario with flat interest rates (close to 0) for the entire period of the plan.
 Additionally, the valuation of Bank Austria AG reflects the dynamics of the Ukraininan subsidiary (whose valuation reflects the expected outcome of the disposal process) and of the other subsidiaries operating in the CEE region, which are impacted by weaker FX rates.
-Regarding valuation parameters, the positive contribution of the updated strategic plan.
+Regarding valuation parameters, the positive contribution of the updated cost of equity (improved versus 2014) was partly offset by the higher capital target projected for the updated strategic plan.

-Impairment losses include impairments of the subsidiaries Società Italiana Gestione ed Incasso Crediti for -€34,069 thousands and impairment of the associates Compagnia Aerea Italiana for-€37,049 thousands and Torre SGR for -€12,000 thousands.
+Impairment losses include impairments of the subsidiaries Società Italiana Gestione ed Incasso Crediti for -€34,069 thousand and impairment of the associates Compagnia Aerea Italiana for -€37,049 thousand and Torre SGR for -€12,000 thousand.

-Further, Public Joint Stock Company Ukrsotsbank, classified as Held for Disposal, have been impaired for -€84,448 thousands.
+Further, Public Joint Stock Company Ukrsotsbank, classified as Held for Disposal, have been impaired for -€84,448 thousand.

-Following the ceasing of conditions that generated impairments in previous years, reversal of impairments have been recorded on the subsidiaries UniCredit Bank Ireland for €425,851 thousands and UniCredit International Luxembourg for €56,203 thousands and on associates Mediobanca for €165,889 thousands and CNP UniCredit Vita S.p.A. for €101,959 thousands.
+Following the ceasing of conditions that generated impairments in previous years, reversal of impairments have been recorded on the subsidiaries UniCredit Bank Ireland for €425,851 thousand and UniCredit International Luxembourg for €56,203 thousand and on associates Mediobanca for €165,889 thousand and CNP UniCredit Vita S.p.A. for €101,959 thousand.